 To connect disparate fields there is a growing need for neo-generalists, trusted filters, and the breaking down of silos.
 Entangled thinking requires diversity.
 It also requires individual thinking, especially in chaos.
 General Roméo Daillare suggested in a radio interview this morning that in times of chaos, it is often best to go with our gut instinct — especially if we have a good understanding of the current context, and perhaps a better understanding than the experts.

-For instance, we started wearing non-medical masks in public last week.
+As I mentioned, we started wearing non-medical masks in public last week.
 My reading about transmission of the virus by non-symptomatic people had me conclude that if everyone wore one, there was a good chance that it would slow the spread.
 Wearing a mask cost me little, was not a danger to me, and did not hurt anyone else.
 However, several medical experts warned that wearing these masks was not a good idea and repeated advice to not wear one.
 As of yesterday, that expert advice changed.
-It reminded me of the expert advice not to go down the stairs during the 2001-09-11 Twin Towers explosion and fire.
+It reminded me of the expert advice not to go down the stairs of the Twin Towers during the 2001-09-11 terror explosion and fire.
 Many of those who ignored this advice survived.

 I am not saying that we should ignore all expert advice.
 However, we have to think for ourselves every day and help make our networked society smarter.
 An expert is merely one node in an entangled knowledge network.